Has the Belfast Transport Hub received planning permission?

 The Saltwater Bridge is buried beneath the road at the Sandy Row junction with Hope Street.
-Weavers Cross have commissioned an archaeological dig in an attempt to identify the exact location –
+The project commissioned an archaeological dig in an attempt to identify the exact location –

 As a way of identifying the location and in respect to the historical significance, the public arts programme will commission an appropriate artistic feature installation.
 This could take the form of wall plaques, street plinths or arches, however the exact nature of this artistic feature installation will be subject to local community consultation and the approval of the relevant statutory bodies.

 The Weavers Cross name, will be the name given to the area around the new transport hub.
 The name which was developed in consultation with local communities, pays respect to the workers of the linen/textile industry that were employed and which brought industrial significance to the local area.

 The name cross refers to the action of the natural crossing of the waterway that still runs through the heart of the local area as it makes it way towards the River Lagan and the sea.

 Will the regeneration plans bring long-term employment opportunities?

 The regeneration plans will bring a long-term source of construction employment and opportunities in the area through the continuation of Buy Social and Construction Academy within the ten to 15 years’ development cycle.